ESTCube-2: Satellite orbit

+The launch of ESTCube-2 was on 9 October 2023, aboard the Vega rocket from the European Spaceport in Kourou, French Guiana.
+From this launch vehicle, the ESTCube-2 satellite would have been launched at an altitude of 564 km in Sun synchronous orbit.
+According to Marja-Liisa Plats, the head of communications at Tartu University, ESTCube-2 would have orbited the Earth 14 times a day (approx. every 103 minutes), and 8-10 of these orbits would have gone over Estonia.
+During these orbits over Estonia, communication from Tartu University to the satellite and signal to the satellite would have been possible for around 7 minutes.

 Scientific purpose

-The primary goal of the ESTCube-2 project is to provide practical training in the development of space technology for undergraduate and high school students.
+The primary goal of the ESTCube-2 project was to provide practical training in the development of space technology for undergraduate and high school students.
 This means that satellite design, prototyping, flight model assembly, testing and operating the satellite are the responsibility of students.

-However, ESTCube-2 is more special than traditional university CubeSat missions because it is testing innovative technologies and solutions in space.
-The main purpose of the ESTCube-2 satellite's mission is to test the plasma brake, which will reduce the satellite's orbit and burn it up in the Earth’s atmosphere at the end of the satellite’s mission.
+However, ESTCube-2 was more special than traditional university CubeSat missions because it was testing innovative technologies and solutions in space.
+The main purpose of the ESTCube-2 satellite's mission was to test the plasma brake, which would reduce the satellite's orbit and burn it up in the Earth’s atmosphere at the end of the satellite’s mission.
 The inventor of the plasma brake is Pekka Janhunen, a researcher at the Finnish Meteorological Institute.
-If the experiment is successful, then this technology will help combat an increasingly pressing problem in near-Earth orbit - space debris, i.e. the accumulation of dead satellites and their parts in orbit.
+This technology is intended to help combat an increasingly pressing problem in near-Earth orbit - space debris, i.e. the accumulation of dead satellites and their parts in orbit.
 Removing non-functional satellites from orbit would reduce the likelihood of a collision between a functioning satellite and unusable space debris.

-A total of four innovative technologies are being tested on board the ESTCube-2:
+A total of four innovative technologies were intended for testing on board the ESTCube-2: